Codium-ai/pr-agent/README.md

 </kbd>

-- GitLab webhook now supports controlling which commands will [run automatically](./docs/USAGE.md#working-with-gitlab-webhook) when a new PR is opened.
 ### Feb 18, 2024
 - Introducing the `CI Feedback` tool 💎.
 The tool automatically triggers when a PR has a failed check.
 It analyzes the failed check, and provides summarized logs and analysis.
 Note that this feature requires read access to GitHub 'checks' and 'actions'.
 See [here](./docs/CI_FEEDBACK.md) for more details.
 - New ability - you can run `/ask` on specific lines of code in the PR from the PR's diff view.
 See [here](./docs/ASK.md#ask-lines) for more details.
 - Introducing support for [Azure DevOps Webhooks](./Usage.md#azure-devops-webhook), as well as bug fixes and improved support for several ADO commands.

-### Feb 11, 2024
-The `review` tool has been revamped, aiming to make the feedback clearer and more relevant, and better complement the `improve` tool.

-### Feb 6, 2024
-A new feature was added to the `review` tool - [Auto-approve PRs](./docs/REVIEW.md#auto-approval-1).
-If enabled, this feature enables to automatically approve PRs that meet specific criteria, by commenting on a PR: `/review auto_approve`.

-### Feb 2, 2024
-Added  ["PR Actions"](https://www.codium.ai/images/pr_agent/pr-actions.mp4) 💎 - interactively trigger PR-Agent tools from the PR page.

 ## Overview
 <div style="text-align:left;">

 CodiumAI PR-Agent is an open-source tool to help efficiently review and handle pull requests.

-It automatically analyzes the pull request and can provide several types of commands:
+- See the [Installation Guide](./INSTALL.md) for instructions on installing and running the tool on different git platforms.

+- See the [Usage Guide](./Usage.md) for instructions on running the PR-Agent commands via different interfaces, including _CLI_, _online usage_, or by _automatically triggering_ them when a new PR is opened.

+- See the [Tools Guide](./docs/TOOLS_GUIDE.md) for a detailed description of the different tools (tools are run via the commands).

+Supported commands per platform:

 |       |                                                                                                                                         | GitHub             | Gitlab             | Bitbucket          | Azure DevOps       |
 |-------|-----------------------------------------------------------------------------------------------------------------------------------------|:--------------------:|:--------------------:|:--------------------:|:--------------------:|
 | TOOLS | Review                                                                                                                                  | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |